Persephone: 6 Powerful Ways to Connect With the Goddess of the Underworld

 Divination

-To connect with Persephone through divination wash you hands, make an offering, and ask your question out loud in the form of a prayer.
+• Ask your question out loud in the form of a prayer.

-Then interpret the cards and spend some time journalling about their meaning.
+• Interpret the cards and spend some time journalling about their meaning.

 I’ve had a lot more success with this kind of practice by using decks that resonate with the energy of the deity I’m attempting to commune with.